PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 If the gift wrapping option is enabled in Shop parameters > Order settings, then a toggle "Gift wrapping" and a field "Gift wrapping message" are displayed.
 If the recycled packaging option is enabled in Shop parameters > Order settings, then a toggle "Recycled packaging" is displayed.

-Enabling the gift wrapping or the recycled packaging will display the corresponding label on the order view page (cf V. Tabs panel).
+Enabling the gift wrapping or the recycled packaging will display the corresponding label on the order view page (cf Specs Order view > V. Tabs panel).

 ## VI.
 Order's Summary